nmarchet/New-Frontier/content/npcs/dr-elsbeth-valen.md

 **Personality:** Dr. Valen is highly respected by her peers and apprentices alike for her wisdom and hands-on leadership.
 She is strict when it comes to scientific rigor.

 **Appearance:** Short with salt-and-pepper hair worn up in a neat bun.
-Elsbeth has light blue eyes, dark skin and deep laugh lines.
+Elsbeth has light blue eyes, fair skin and deep laugh lines.
 She wears a white apron over professional attire, a stethoscope and small, round glasses perched on her nose.